 An Adventure in E-Space with Tharils

 The third and final story of ‘The E-Space Trilogy’ is one of the complex stories ever made.
 If you find this story puzzling, don’t worry!
-You are not alone!
-I still can’t understand what goes on in this story.
+You’re not alone!
+I still can’t understand what’s going on during this story.